Here’s how safe it is to show nudity on FaceTime:

 Apple is one of the most fervent privacy protectors in big tech.

-While Apple has run into plenty of controversies over the years, the stance on FaceTime is clear.
+While Apple has run into plenty of controversies over the years, its stance on FaceTime is clear.

 That data never includes recordings of conversations.